The WARM E-newsletter

 Farida Hughes

-My current work began with an exploration of parade routes and crowds lining up along them, spilling into the parade space and dispersing at the edges.
-Observations and research are leading me to further explore flow, traffic and crowd patterns at festival gatherings, street fairs, seasonal parades and occasional public celebrations where people of all demographics mingle.
+This current work began with an abstracted exploration of parade routes and crowds lining up along them, spilling into the parade space and dispersing at the edges.
+Observations and research lead me to further explore flow, crowd patterns and group dynamics where people of differing demographics mingle.
 Within these paintings one can see emerging complexities: colors that indicate a flow of movement through the composition, groups that work together within the whole, forms that have been painted out to leave breathing space and a passage into the crowd.
-I consider spatial relationships and collective movements as things fall into place along paths, or bump up against the edges created by architectural and natural boundaries existing in our landscape.
+I consider spatial relationships and collective movement as things fall into place along paths, or bump up against the edges created by architectural and natural boundaries existing in our landscape.
 Emptying the space of these boundaries and pictorial references allows me freedom to focus specifically on the collective shapes and movements of and within a group.

 Farida Hughes,